checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 Depending on the type of check, different performance metrics will be shown in the Performance section.

-For Browser checks, different performance metrics are shown in separate charts:
+For Browser checks, several performance metrics are shown in separate charts:

 1. The total duration of the browser session
 <img class="screenshot-partial" alt="check overview browser session duration graph" src="/docs/images/monitoring/check-overview-performance-browser.png"/>